psingh-code/Induction-Programme-/README.md

 We did Japji Sahib Paath there, listened to the melodious kirtan by the Raagi Jatha, and payed attention to the teachings given by the Granthi Sahib.
 Then we had Langar and walked over to the auditorium where upon receiving our kits, sat separately with our respective branches.

 Through the words of addressal by the Principal Sir, we came to know about the esteemed legacy of the college and how lucky we were to have joined during the ongoing Platinum Jubilee year.
 Then we were introduced to Ex.
-Prof Singh, whose words were filled with wisdome and the experience of a lifetime.
+Prof Singh, whose words were filled with wisdom and the experience of a lifetime.
 He asked us to always keep in mind the name the college is based on  -  Sri Guru Nanak Dev Ji, and I will do so.

 Then came Mr. Maheshinder Singh, a renowned politician and lawyer who taught us the value of hardwork,determination and how we have an opportunity to design our lives.